Dark Matter-Induced Baryonic Feedback in Galaxies: Discussion

-Turning now to simulations, to model our galaxies, we create a set of stable initial conditions for an isolated disk galaxy of mass $10^9 M_\odot$, using the code \textsc{MakeNewDisk} \cite{Springel05, Springel_2021}.
-We evolve this galaxy for $2.5$ Gyr using the GIZMO codebase \cite{Hopkins_2015, Hopkins_2018,Springel_2005, Springel_2003, Bagla_2002, Kimm_2014, 10.1093/mnras/stv562, 10.1093/mnras/stw3034, Hopkins_2014, Hopkins_2018_cooling, cooling_uv, Hopkins_2012}, for different baryonic feedback mechanisms.
-We simulate the standard, core-collapse supernova feedback case, using the AGORA model \cite{2016ApJ...833..202K}, which assumes an IMF-averaged number of events in each star particle, occurring at $5$ Myr.
-We then ran simulations that include dark baryonic feedback in addition to the usual core-collapse supernova feedback.
-Our set of dark baryonic feedback simulations use a dark matter of mass $10^7$ GeV and dark matter-nucleon cross-sections ranging from $10^{-41}$ to $10^{-46}$ cm$^2$.
-This region of parameter space results in expected white dwarf explosion times of $\sim$ 10 Myr--$1$ Gyr near the center of the simulated galaxy, for high and low cross-sections respectively.
+In this section, we show our results from simulating dark baryonic feedback in our isolated dwarf galaxy for 2.5 Gyr, in addition to the usual core-collapse supernova feedback.

+The dark baryonic feedback simulations use a dark matter mass $10^7$ GeV and dark matter-nucleon cross-sections ranging from $10^{-41}$ to $10^{-46}$ cm$^2$.
+These values were selected because this region of parameter space results in expected white dwarf explosion times of $\sim$ 10 Myr ($1$ Gyr) near the center of the simulated galaxy, for high (low) cross-sections, thus producing effects that can be explored within a $2.5$ Gyr simulation time.
+Much of this region of parameter space is also currently unconstrained by direct detection, $e.g.$ by experiments like Xenon-1T\cite{Aprile_2017}, which sets a bound of order $\sigma_{nX} \gtrsim 10^{-42}~{\rm cm^2} (m_X/10^{7}~{\rm GeV})$.
 Results from these simulations can be seen in Figure \ref{fig:analyticandsim}.

-Relative to prior simulations, we need to explicitly track the formation and explosion of white dwarf stars.
-To this end, we first determine the distribution of main sequence stars in each star particle formed as the simulation progressed, using a Chabrier initial mass function (IMF) for the stars \cite{Chabrier}.
-This IMF determined the probability of forming main sequence stars from $4$ to $9 M_\odot$, which are progenitors for white dwarfs of $0.9 - 1.4 M_\odot$, our mass range of interest for dark baryonic feedback.